hokkaido/e2e-testing-with-protractor/README.md

 element.all(by.css('a.btn'));
 ```

-An `ElementFinder` exposes multiple actions, we've already seen `sendKeys` and `click` in the example above.
-We can use these actions to interact with the element, or to find out more about the element, for instance whether it is currently being displayed or not, or what its text value is.
+An `ElementFinder` exposes multiple actions, we've already seen `sendKeys` and `click` above.
+We can use these actions to interact with an element, or to find out more about an element, for instance whether it is currently being displayed or not, or what its text value is.

 ```
 element(by.css('a.home-page')).getAttribute('target');
 ```

-It is also possible to chain `element` calls, it is somewhat similar to chained jQuery in this regard.
+It is also possible to chain `element` calls, it is somewhat similar to jQuery in this regard.

 ```
 element(by.css('div.article')).element(by.tagName('h1'));
 element(by.css('ul#main-menu')).all(by.tagName('li'));
 ```

-Last but not least, element.all exposes some additional functionality, as in getting the first child element,
+Last but not least, `element.all` exposes some additional functionality, as in getting the first child element,
 or getting a child element by index, and these calls can also be chained.

 ```